What does leadership mean to you? Would you like to develop your leadership skills? Could you become a ‘York Leader’?

 Every year a gift of £1,000 is awarded to the top three York Award candidates in their undergraduate final year of study.

-Students on the York Leaders programme will have the opportunity to demonstrate and gain certified recognition for their leadership qualities.
-The prizes will recognise the most talented, ambitious and driven students who have contributed to the university community or wider society, excel in York Award and who have completed the York Leaders programme.
+Students who take part in the York Leaders programme will be considered for the Chancellor’s Leadership Prize.
+The prizes will recognise the most talented, ambitious and driven students who have contributed to the University community or wider society, excel in York Award and who have completed the York Leaders programme.

 The gift has been donated by Sir Malcolm (University of York Chancellor) and Lady Grant.